 After enjoying a relaxing breakfast in the Clevedale's charming dining room, pack up and head out.
 But before making your way to your next B&B in Camden, stop in Columbia for some lunch and a little shopping.

 Five Points, known as Columbia's "Original Village Neighborhood," offers an eclectic mix of shopping and dining.
-After exploring the shops make your way to another South Carolina Chef Ambassador restaurant, Kiki's Chicken & Waffles for-you guessed it-some of Kiki Cyrus' famous chicken & waffles.
+After exploring the shops, make your way to another South Carolina Chef Ambassador restaurant, Kiki's Chicken & Waffles for—you guessed it—some of Kiki Cyrus' famous chicken & waffles.
+This popular eatery now has two locations—7001 Parklane Road and 1260 Bower Parkway, Suite 8A.

 Once you're finished with lunch, and you've had your fill of the Capital City, make your way to the quaint city of Camden.
 If you have time, be sure to stop by the Historic Camden Revolutionary War Site, where the British military held a supply post for the better part of a year.

 For dinner Saturday night, head to Broad Street in downtown Camden for an exceptional dining experience at Sam Kendall's.
-Enjoy delicious food and drinks before making your way back to the Bloomsbury.
+Enjoy delicious food and drinks before making your way back to Four Oaks.

-Sunday: After a night of restful sleep, head downstairs for a delicious breakfast made by Katherine, who is well-known for her incredible cooking.
+Sunday: After a night of restful sleep, head downstairs for a delicious breakfast of freshly ground coffee, homemade pastries, seasonal fruit and the chef’s entrée of the day.
 Once you've had your fill, pack up and head out.
 You've completed another memorable adventure in South Carolina.

 No matter what brings you to South Carolina's bed-and-breakfasts, the people, food and places you discover in South Carolina are what will make you want to come back.